raheel-ahmad/DataScienceAssignment/README.md

 # DataScienceAssignment
-displaying accuracy and confusion matrix of the Classifier using Flash Python web application.
+displaying accuracy and confusion matrix of the Classifier using Flask Python web application.